-Should you play piano without looking at your hands?
+Should you be playing piano without looking at your hands?
+What are “piano hands”?

 If you’re an adult who had piano lessons as a child, chances are your teacher was very strict about telling you to NOT look at your hands.
-It turns out that in most instances, it’s really okay for a piano player to look at their hands.
+It turns out that in most instances, it’s really okay for a piano player to look at their hands while playing piano.
 In fact, there are times when it is important for a piano student, and even for professional performers, to look at their hands while they play.

 One of the times when you want a piano student to look at their hands on the piano is when they are working to develop their technique, or “piano posture.”
 While a teacher’s guidance can certainly help with this, a teacher can’t be with a piano student every time they play.
 A student who is new to the piano will need to watch their own hands and fingers to make sure that they play correctly and don’t develop bad habits.

 What is good piano posture?
-When playing the piano, fingers should be curved and relaxed.
+When playing piano, fingers should be curved and relaxed.
 The palm should be at the right height above the keyboard so that the fingers can curve down to rest gently on the keys.
 The thumb should be straight, relaxed, and also resting on the keys.
 When a finger presses down, it should curve out, not buckle in.
 If a piano student looks at their hands they’ll be able to see if their fingers and thumb are in the correct position.
-To learn more about good piano posture, read these tips.
+Learn more about good piano posture with these tips.